eea/garie-webscore/Readme.md

 # garie-webscore
-Garie-WebScore report on the health of websites with data from InfluxDB.
+Garie-WebScore report website on the health of websites with data from InfluxDB.

 ## Development